Akrome/Ovoenergy/Readme.md

 app, which I completely distrust and use the least possible, hence the single commit.
 I'll be happy to talk you through the development steps if you wish.

+To launch the program, go in the out/artifacts folder and do

+java -jar Ovoenergy.jar /fully/qualified/path/to/csv/file

 If you have any questions, I'm available to answer them :)

 Hope to see you soon,